MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-apps.md

      ![](media/powerbi-service-create-apps/power-bi-app-access-finish-600.png)

-5. When you click **Finish**, you see a message confirming it’s ready to publish.
+5. When you select **Finish**, you see a message confirming it’s ready to publish.
 6. In the success dialog box, you can copy the URL that’s a direct link to this app and send it to the people you’ve shared it with.

      ![](media/powerbi-service-create-apps/power-bi-app-successful-publish.png)